fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 Computational graphs are more or less a way to communicate the flow of your program.
 It can allow a library or a framework to keep data at various levels of the memory hierarchy.
-It can allow it to check that all of the dimensions fit for the data, it can make assumptions about fusing nodes (combining them), remove redundancies and removed unused elements.
+It can allow it to check that all of the dimensions fit for the data, it can make assumptions about fusing nodes (combining them), remove redundancies and unused elements.

 Let's take a look at this defined network from PyTorch's own [documentation](https://pytorch.org/tutorials/recipes/recipes/defining_a_neural_network.html).